buddyboss/buddyboss-platform/src/readme.txt

 * Profiles - Fixed pagination of members when using [profile type=""] shortcode
 * Groups - Fixed pagination of groups when using [group type=""] shortcode
 * Forums - Fixed issue with posting a forum reply consisting of just a GIF with no text
+* Documentation - Now syncing all docs in real time from BuddyBoss Resources website

 = 1.2.1 =
 * Profiles - Fixed field sets not editable on some profile types when Repeater Set is enabled